-So let me take average size of the deal, I think, we can't calculate the amount of average size for deal fundamentally because deals are varying from three years to five years to seven years when the contracts are getting signed, though every deal we sign is relevant for 15 years.
-But accounting wise is based on the number of years we could sign the contract, and those Contracts are signed depending on the client to client.
+So let me take every side of the deal, I think, we can't calculate the amount of resale or deal fundamentally because deals are varying from three years to five years to seven years when the contracts are getting signed, though every deal we sign is relevant for 15 years.
+But accounting wise is based on the number of years we could sign the contract, and those Contract signed depending on the client to the client.
 So that's one area in which we are not able to be accurately measured.
 It's only a very indicative measure of the average deal.